jramsdell/jsr-lucene-project/scratch_pad.md

  ___
  ##### Ranklib Query (ranklib_quer)

-This command runs a query using linear combinations of features obtained by methods described below.
+This command runs a query using linear combinations of features obtained by methods described in the methodology section further down.
 The weights of the features have been trained using RankLib.
 When run, ranklib_query will output a trec_eval compatible run file (default is to "query_results.run")

 ```bash